Introduction

 A model family

-On 12 December 1834, at the Yeovil Christmas Cattle Show, Michael’s father won a prize of £3 3s for industry and faithful service.
-He had worked for William Helyar and his family as a labourer for sixty-five years, raised seven children to above seven years of age in habits of honest husbandry, and never received parochial relief.[1]
+On 12 December 1834, at the Yeovil Christmas Cattle Show, Michael’s father won a prize of £3 3s for his industry and faithful service.
+He had worked as a labourer for William Helyar and his family for sixty-five years, raised seven children to above the age of seven in habits of honest husbandry, and never received parochial relief.[1]

 Marriage